Peter Kharischirashvili

-Peter Kharischirashvili (in პეტრე ხარისჭირაშვილი / ხარისჭარაშვილი, born in 1804 or 1805 in Akhaltsikhe, Tiflis Governorate, Russian Empire – 7 October 1890 in Constantinople) was a Georgian Catholic hieromonk, theologian, scientist and founder of the Servites of the Immaculate Conception.
+Peter Kharischirashvili (Note: Also written as Cariscarian, Carisciarian, Caristchiarianti, Charistchiaranti, Charischiaranti, Karischiaranti, Karishiaranti, Kharistchirashvili, Kharistshirashvili, Harisçiraşvili, Hariscarianti, Krischiaranti, Харисчирашвили.) (in პეტრე ხარისჭირაშვილი / ხარისჭარაშვილი, born in 1804 or 1805 in Akhaltsikhe, Tiflis Governorate, Russian Empire – 7 October 1890 in Constantinople) was a Georgian Catholic hieromonk, theologian, scientist and founder of the Servites of the Immaculate Conception.

 Biography

 Early years

 Peter Kharischirashvili was born in 1804 or 1805 in Akhaltsikhe, according to most sources.
 According to his tombstone, Kharischirashvili was born on May 2, 1818, which is the date accepted by Zakaria Chichinadze.
 Meanwhile, other sources give his birth date as April 20, 1818.

 He studied at the parochial school and later went to study at the seminary in Gyumri, and finally to Rome to study Superior Theology.

 Priesthood and last years in Georgian lands

 In 1842 he returned to Akhaltsikhe, there he was ordained, and was appointed assistant archimandrite to Pavle Shahqulianis.
 His return to Georgia also meant an awareness and a determination to fight so that Catholic Georgians could worship God in their native Byzantine Rite in the traditional Old Georgian liturgical language.
+(Note: In the Russian Empire the Byzantine liturgy was reserved for the Georgian Orthodox, and Catholics could only celebrate the Armenian rite (Armenian language) or Roman rite (in Latin language).)

 Kharischirashvili captivated his faithful thanks to his eloquent preaching.
 Despite obeying the law and offering only the Badarak in Classical Armenian, he preached in the vernacular Georgian language.
 He worked hard to improve the situation of his people, exempting the dowry for women with few resources, and teaching people to read and write.
 His authority, however, aroused suspicions among the Armenians.
 The tensions reached their highest point when the Armenians announced the decision to build a seminary at Akhaltsikhe and Shahqulianis supported them.
 Kharischirashvili faced him and, finally was sent to Khizabavra, and from there to Vale.

 In the 1850s he was transferred to Khizabavra (today's Aspindza region).